 Receive data over Ethernet network

-Use the Ethernet Rx block to receive Ethernet packets and to filter on the received packets.
+To receive Ethernet packets and to filter on the received packets, use the Ethernet Rx block.
 You can filter packets by EtherType or length.
 You can use multiple Ethernet Rx blocks with the same device ID.
 However, you must configure each block to filter a unique set of packets.

 Device ID— Ethernet board identifier

 From the list, select a unique number to identify the Ethernet board.
-Select the same Device ID as the one you selected for the Real-Time Ethernet Configuration block.
+Select the same Device ID as the ID that you selected for the Real-Time Ethernet Configuration block.

 Sample time (-1 for inherited)— Sample time of block